 Meetings are open to all members as non-voting attendees.

-Board Voting Procedures: All Board business will ideally be conducted at a meeting where a quorum is present.
-However, there will be instances where procedural matters need to be addressed in between meetings.
-In those cases, the President is authorized to communicate with Board members by email, telephone, or other means and obtain a vote on the matter.
-Committee Heads should forward the information and request for a non-meeting vote to the President, who will then contact the members of the Board, receive their votes, and report to the Board on the results.
-Major issues, including contract ratifications and significant budgetary modifications, must be voted on at a Board meeting and not by using a non-meeting voting procedure.
-All votes will be forwarded to the Secretary for record keeping.
+Board Voting Procedures: Ideally, all board business will be conducted at a meeting where a quorum is present.
+However, there will be instances where procedural matters need to be addressed in-between meetings.
+In those cases, the president is authorized to communicate with board members by email or voting application to obtain a vote on the matter.
+Committee heads should forward the information and request a non-meeting vote to the president, who will contact the members of the board, receive their votes, and report to the board on the results.
+Major issues, including contract ratifications and significant budgetary modifications, must be voted on at a board meeting and not by using a non-meeting voting procedure.
+All votes will be forwarded to the secretary for recordkeeping.

-Contracts: All contracts and/or future commitment for funds must be approved by the Board (not individual members, Officers, Committee Members, or Committee Heads), regardless whether the funds for that expenditure are in the approved budget.
-All documents for contracts and/or future commitment for funds will be signed only by the President, with the original being kept by the Secretary and copies sent to the President and Treasurer.
+Contracts: All contracts and/or future commitments for funds must be approved by the board (not individual members, officers, committee members, or committee heads), regardless of whether the funds for that expenditure are in the approved budget.
+All documents for contracts and/or future commitment for funds will be signed only by the president, with the original being kept by the president and copies sent to the secretary and treasurer.

-Annual Meeting: As part of the process in getting ready for the Annual Meeting, the president will send out the duties to all the chairmen and request that they read over the duties and make any changes if necessary.
-The Committee Chairs must return duties changed or not to the Vice President who will update the Policies and Procedures accordingly.
+Annual Meeting: As part of preparation for the annual meeting, the president will send out the duties to all the committee chairs and request that they read over the duties and make any changes if necessary.
+The committee chairs must return duties changed or not to the vice president who will update the policies and procedures accordingly.

 C. Committee Chairs - Duties and Procedures